ciganche/Neural-sarcasm-detection/README.md

 1. venv/script.py loads the labeled tweets from "trainSet.txt" and "testSet.txt".

+   * internet connection is needed for downloading packages and GoogleNews-vectors.

 2. Preprocesses the tweets.

 3. Converts words into a word vector using "GoogleNews-vectors-negative300.bin.gz" word2vec traind model.